 Figure 5.
 Adult male American cockroach, Periplaneta americana (Linnaeus), cerci and stylets (ventral view).
 Photograph by P.G.
 Koehler, University of Florida.

-The American cockroach has three life stages: the egg, a variable number of nymphal instars, and adult.
-The life cycle from egg to adult averages about 600 days while the adult life span may be another 400 days.
-The immatures emerge from the egg case in about six to eight weeks and mature in about six to twelve months.
+The American cockroach has three life stages: the egg, a variable number of nymphal instars, and the adult.
+The life cycle from egg to adult averages about 600 days and the adult life span may be another 400 days.
+The nymphs emerge from the egg case after about six to eight weeks and mature in about six to twelve months.
 Adults can live up to one year and an adult female will produce an average of 150 young in her lifetime.
-Environmental factors such as temperature and humidity can increase or decrease the developmental time of the American cockroach.
-Outdoors the female shows a preference for moist, concealed ovipositon sites (Bell and Adiyodi 1981).
+Environmental factors such as temperature and humidity affect the developmental time of the American cockroach.
+Outdoors, the female shows a preference for moist, concealed ovipositon sites (Bell and Adiyodi 1981).

 Figure 6.
 Newly molted adult American cockroach, Periplaneta americana (Linnaeus).
 Photograph by J.L.
 Castner, University of Florida.

 The American cockroach is an omnivorous and opportunistic feeder.
-It consumes decaying organic matter but since the cockroach is a scavenger it will eat most anything.
-It prefers sweets and has been observed eating paper, boots, hair, bread, fruit, book bindings, fish, peanuts, old rice, putrid sake, the soft part on the inside of animal hides, cloth and dead insects (Bell and Adiyodi 1981).
+It consumes decaying organic matter but is a scavenger and will eat almost anything.
+It prefers sweets, but has also been observed eating paper, boots, hair, bread, fruit, book bindings, fish, peanuts, old rice, putrid sake, the soft part on the inside of animal hides, cloth and dead insects (Bell and Adiyodi 1981).

-American cockroaches can become a public health problem due to their association with human waste and disease, and their ability to move from sewers into homes and commercial establishments.
-In the United States during the summer, alleyways and yards maybe overrun by these cockroaches.
-The cockroach is found in caves, mines, privies, latrines, cesspools, sewers, sewerage treatment plants, and dumps (Bell and Adiyodi 1981).
+American cockroaches can become a public health problem due to their association with human waste and disease and their ability to move from sewers into homes and commercial establishments.
+In the United States during the summer, alleyways and yards may be overrun by these cockroaches.
+The cockroach is found in caves, mines, privies, latrines, cesspools, sewers, sewage treatment plants, and dumps (Bell and Adiyodi 1981).
 Their presence in these habitats is of epidemiological significance.
-At least 22 species of pathogenic human bacteria, virus, fungi, and protozoans, as well as five species of helminthic worms, have been isolated from field collected American cockroaches (Rust et. al. 1991).
+At least 22 species of pathogenic human bacteria, viruses, fungi, and protozoans, as well as five species of helminthic worms, have been isolated from field collected American cockroaches (Rust et. al. 1991).
 Cockroaches are also aesthetically displeasing because they can soil items with their excrement and regurgitation.